 The Prospector Trail is a delightful desert romp near red

 cliffs of Navajo Sandstone.
-The trail begins near Leeds, about 15 miles
+The trail begins on the north near Leeds, about 15 miles

-north of St. George, and continues to Washington.
-The trail is in the Red
+north of St. George, and continues southwest to Washington.
+The trail lies

 View from a low hill we just climbed,